 Maintaining residential stability and community integration is one of the primary goals of the REACH programs.
 The graphs on the following pages provide a summary of outcome data for community mobile crisis and prevention support services.
-Based upon reported data of the mobile crisis support outcomes for children, approximately 100% of children were able to avoid psychiatric hospitalization with the provision of mobile crisis supports.
-Based upon reported data of mobile prevention supports, approximately 98% were also able to avoid psychiatric hospitalization.
-For CTH services, approximately 93% were able to avoid hospitalization.
+Based upon mobile crisis support outcomes for children, approximately 98% of children were able to avoid psychiatric hospitalization with the provision of mobile crisis supports.
+Based upon reported data of mobile prevention supports, approximately 99% were also able to avoid psychiatric hospitalization.
+For CTH services, approximately 97% were able to avoid hospitalization.
 These data suggest that community based REACH supports are overall effective in helping families and their children through times of crisis and in maintaining stabilization post-crisis such that placement in the community can be maintained.